Gluten-Free Blueberry Muffins

 This post may contain affiliate links.
 See our disclosure policy for more.

-These bakery-style gluten-free blueberry muffins are light, fluffy, and packed with fresh blueberry flavor.
+Our bakery-style gluten-free blueberry muffins recipe is light, fluffy, and packed with fresh blueberry flavor.
 They’re perfect for a special breakfast or gluten-free brunch!

 gluten-free blueberry muffin cut in half to reveal a fluffy texture

 Today, though, we’re tackling a spring brunch classic: blueberry muffins!
 Our bakery-style gluten-free blueberry muffins are tall, ultra fluffy, and popping with fresh blueberries in every bite.
-They’re perfect for Easter, Mother’s Day, weekend breakfasts, or even to freeze in advance for an easy grab-and-go option throughout the week.
+They’re a great recipe for Easter, Mother’s Day, weekend breakfasts, or even to freeze in advance for an easy grab-and-go option throughout the week.

 Not only will I break down our gluten-free blueberry muffin recipe, but I’ve also got TONS of tips for bakery-style muffins at home.
 Let’s jump in!